 Minors do have certain rights which at least partially offset the absence of the right to bail.
-For example, the law favors release of minors to their parents.
-A minor must be kept separate from adults and must be given a "detention hearing" within the earlier of 12 hours from admission or the next court day after admission.
+For example, the law favors the release of minors to their parents.
+A minor must be kept separate from adults and must be given a “detention hearing” within the earlier of 12 hours from admission or the next court day after admission.
 Further, a minor who is held after the detention hearing must be kept separate from adults and is entitled to an adjudicatory hearing (trial) within ten days of the filing of the complaint.

 With some exceptions, minors do not have full rights to enter into contracts.
-If a minor does enter into a contract with an adult, the contract may be canceled or honored at the minor's option.
+If a minor does enter into a contract with an adult, the contract may be canceled or honored at the minor’s option.
 In general, if a minor voluntarily complies with the terms of a contract, the contract will be binding on the minor as well as the adult.
-If a minor elects to cancel a contract because of he or she is not 18 years of age, the minor should take action to cancel the contract before becoming 18.
-However, a minor cannot cancel a contract where cancellation would cause an unfair result or allow the minor to benefit from the minor's own wrongdoing.
+If a minor elects to cancel a contract because he or she is not 18 years of age, the minor should take action to cancel the contract before becoming 18.
+However, a minor cannot cancel a contract where cancellation would cause an unfair result or allow the minor to benefit from the minor’s own wrongdoing.
 For example, a minor cannot purchase a car, wreck it, then cancel the contract and expect to be relieved of the obligation to pay for the car.

-Finally, there are some situations where a minor can enter into a binding contract and not have the right of cancellation.
-These situations generally involve contracts for "necessaries."
+Finally, there are situations where a minor can enter into a binding contract and not have the right of cancellation.
+These situations involve contracts for “necessaries.”
 As stated above, necessaries are generally defined as food, clothing, shelter, and medical care.
-The minor's parents may be held liable on contracts for necessaries.
+The minor’s parents may be held liable on contracts for necessaries.
 Contracts for medical care raise special questions and are addressed below.

 Ohio has a parental notification law which is applicable where unemancipated pregnant minors seek abortions.
 A simplified summary of that law is stated below.

-The Ohio parental notification law defines an unemancipated pregnant minor as a woman under 18 years of age who has not entered the armed services, has not been employed and self-subsisting, or has not been otherwise independent from the care and control of her parents, guardian, or custodian.
+The Ohio parental notification law defines an unemancipated pregnant minor as a woman under 18 years of age who has not entered the armed services, has not been employed and self-subsisting, or has not been otherwise independent of the care and control of her parents, guardian, or custodian.
 Under the law, an unemancipated pregnant minor must notify at least one parent, or her guardian or custodian, of her intention to have an abortion.
 If the parent, guardian, or custodian consents in writing, the minor may have the abortion.
-In certain circumstances, the minor may avoid notice to her parents, guardian, or custodian by requesting that notice be given to a sister or brother who is 21 years old, or to a stepparent or grandparent.
+In certain circumstances, the minor may avoid notice to her parents, guardian, or custodian by requesting that notice is given to a sister or brother who is 21 years old, or to a stepparent or grandparent.
 Further, in certain circumstances, the minor may avoid giving notice to anyone.